 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
 Where staff are concerned about the attendance of a pupil, they should contact the DSL in the normal way.

-23. Children with a Social Worker
+• Children with a Social Worker

-At CHRIST THE KING SCHOOL, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
+At St Mary's Catholic Primary School, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.